Indonesian Prabowo Subianto wins the presidency with a majority in the first round - ExBulletin

 “We thank God Almighty for the official announcement of the KPU on the election results,” he said, referring to the election commission.

-“We would like to express our gratitude and highest appreciation to all Indonesian citizens who exercised their right to vote.”
+“We would like to express our gratitude and highest gratitude to all Indonesian citizens who exercised their right to vote.”

 His popularity has soared due to what experts say is the nationalist verve in his populist speeches, his strongman credentials as defense minister and the support of Widodo, better known as Jokowi.